open2c/pairtools/doc/stats.rst

     multiqc .

-This will produce nice .html file with interactive graphical summaries of the stats.
+This will produce a nice .html file with interactive graphical summaries of the stats.

 Estimating library complexity